Observational Evidence of Evolving Dark Matter Profiles at $z\leq 1$: Methodology

 \section{Methodology}

-The rotation curve (RC) of a galaxy gives us the total circular velocity of the system as a function of its radius.
-This $V_c(R)$ is composed of the contribution of baryons (stars and gas) and dark matter.
-Therefore, $V_c(R)$ can be described as a sum in quadrature of:
+The RC of a galaxy gives us the total circular velocity of the system as a function of its radius.
+This $V_c(R)$ is composed of the contribution of baryons (stars and gas) and DM.
+Therefore, $V_c(R)$ can be described as a sum in quadrature of the following:

-were $V_{\mathrm{D}}(R), V_{\mathrm{bulge}}(R) , V_{\mathrm{H2}}(R)$ and $V_{\mathrm{HI}}(R)$ are the circular velocity profiles of the stellar disc, stellar bulge, molecular (H2) and atomic (HI) gas discs, together providing the baryon's contribution to the circular velocity and $V_{\mathrm{DM}}(R)$ gives the dark matter contribution.
+where $V_{\mathrm{D}}(R), V_{\mathrm{bulge}}(R) , V_{\mathrm{H2}}(R)$, and $V_{\mathrm{HI}}(R)$ are the circular velocity profiles of the stellar disk, stellar bulge, molecular (H2) and atomic (HI) gas disks, together providing the baryon's contribution to the circular velocity and $V_{\mathrm{DM}}(R)$ gives the DM contribution.
 In the following sections, we present an approach to disentangle the aforementioned contributions from observed RCs.
-Note that we have corrected the observed RCs from inclination and pressure support, i.e. RCs are very close to intrinsic circular velocity curves.
+We note that in \citet{GS21a}, we corrected the observed RCs for inclination and pressure support, that is RCs are very close to intrinsic circular velocity curves.

-\subsection{Mass Models}
+\subsection{Mass models}

-Here we explain the various components of our mass modelling.
+Here, we explain the various components of our mass modeling.